 Adopt one of seven trails that the Conservancy maintains and check on it once every three months, cleaning up debris, and reporting on any possible violations.
 Potentially help with maintenance projects as needed.

-Walk the boundaries, roads, and trails on properties for which the Conservancy holds an easement or on properties owned by the Conservancy; collect information on these properties by observing the conditions of the land, location of buildings, and previous or potential changes; and then report on your observations.
+Walk the boundaries, roads, and trails on properties for which the Conservancy holds an easement or on properties owned by the Conservancy; collect information on these properties by interacting with landowners and observing the conditions of the land, location of buildings, and previous or potential changes; and then submit a written report on your observations.
+Excellent off-trail navigation skills are required for this work.

 Avid walkers and hikers are needed to be on hand as “sweep” for any of the guided hikes we offer each year.
 All you have to do is show up, share your love of the outdoors, and help other hikers find their way too.
 (And maybe take a few pics.)